Skip to main content

 Starting Fertility Treatment During a Pandemic

-They began their fertility journey right as the COVID-19 pandemic hit, which Alicia says made things "a little weird and crazy sometimes - but I loved having a team to guide us through."
+They began their fertility journey right as the COVID-19 pandemic hit, which Alicia says made things "a little weird and crazy sometimes."
+Even so, the couple appreciated having a full Care Team to guide them through it all.

-The following month, they weren’t able to do another IUI cycle due to the pandemic, but they picked back up with treatment in May 2020, and had their third round of IUI in June 2020.
+The following month, they weren’t able to do another IUI cycle due to the pandemic, but they eventually entered their third round of treatment in June 2020.
 Unfortunately, their third IUI was also unsuccessful, which left Alicia and Corey feeling a little hopeless.

 "We pleaded to do just ONE more IUI, and much to our surprise - it worked!" she says.
 "Four was our lucky number, and on July 7, 2020 - we finally got pregnant."